 In accordance with the guideline entitled "Prudential assessment of internal banking risk-bearing capacity concepts" (published on December 7, 2011 by the Federal Financial Supervisory Authority), the internal assessment of the appropriateness of equity capital backing is performed based on the going-concern approach in the standard scenario.
-In addition the liquidation approach is applied within the scope of stress scenarios.
+In addition, the liquidation approach is looked at and is applied inter alia in stress scenarios.

-In the going-concern approach, the focus is on securing continued existence of the bank.
+In the going-concern approach, the focus is on securing continued existence of MLP FHG.
 In the liquidation approach, the objective is to protect the bank's owners and external providers of equity.